ARM-software/Arm-2D/README.md

 ### 3.1 "I am a library user, I only care about how to use the library"

-- For library users, **ALL** useful information, i.e. type definitions, macros, prototypes of functions etc., are stored in header files which have **NO** double underscores as their prefixes.
+- For library users, **ALL** useful information, i.e. type definitions, macros, prototypes of functions etc., are stored in header files which have **NO** double under-scope as their prefixes.
 We call those header files the **PUBLIC HEADER FILES**.
 - Please **ONLY** use APIs, macros and types that are defined in the public header files.

 **Figure 3-1 Private and Public Files**

 ![](./documentation/pictures/TopReadme_3_1.png)

-- Any symbol, e.g. file name, function name, macro name, type name etc., having a double underscores as the prefix is considered as **PRIVATE** to the library.
+- Any symbol, e.g. file name, function name, macro name, type name etc., having a double under-scope as the prefix is considered as **PRIVATE** to the library.
 You should save your time from touching them.

 - The library is designed with the philosophy that Users are free to use anything in public header files and should not touch anything marked implicitly or explicitly as private.